Capital punishment in New Jersey: Early history

+In 1646, the Royal Charter of South Jersey had prohibited capital punishment; however, in 1690, this prohibition was reversed when the colony passed a law authorising capital punishment for a variety of crimes.
+In the years that followed, this legislation was adjusted once again and limited the death penalty to crimes such as treason and murder.

-Under a New Jersey law passed in 1713 that authorized slave punishment by burning at the stake, numerous enslaved individuals were so executed prior to the Revolution.
+Under a New Jersey law passed in 1713 that authorized slave punishment by burning at the stake, numerous enslaved individuals were so executed before the Revolution.

 It was in effect from 1982 to 2007, though no individuals were executed under the revised provision that covered cases of murder.
 At least 361 people have been officially executed in New Jersey (including the pre-Revolution Colony of New Jersey) starting with the execution of a slave named Tom for rape in 1690 and ending with the execution of Ralph Hudson for murder on January 22, 1963.
 The last execution for a crime other than murder was of Andrew Clark in 1872 for rape.
 The last woman executed was Margaret Meierhoffer in 1881.
-Except for a dozen slaves executed by burning in the early 18th century, executions in New Jersey were by hanging until 1906 and electrocution since then, with the exception of a single execution by hanging in 1909.
+Except for a dozen slaves executed by burning in the early 18th century, executions in New Jersey were by hanging until 1906 and electrocution since then, except for a single execution by hanging in 1909.

-Following the 1963 execution, there were no executions prior to the 1972 ruling in Furman v.
+Following the 1963 execution, there were no executions before the 1972 ruling in Furman v.
 Georgia by the Supreme Court of the United States, which led to a de facto ban on executions nationwide until laws meeting the revised standards specified could be enacted.
 The Supreme Court ruled in 1976 in Gregg v.
-Georgia that revised statutes were constitutional, though New Jersey did not pass revised legislation until 1982 which included anyone who "purposely or knowingly causes death" or someone who "contracts for the murder".
+Georgia that revised statutes were constitutional.
+However, New Jersey did not pass revised legislation until 1982, which included anyone who "purposely or knowingly causes death" or someone who "contracts for the murder".
 Under the 1982 statute, there were 228 capital trials.
-Of the 60 cases in which juries returned a verdict for capital punishment, 57 were overturned and eight inmates remained on death row (in some cases an overturned death sentence results in a sentencing retrial, and another death sentence).
+Of the 60 cases in which juries returned a verdict for capital punishment, 57 were overturned, and eight inmates remained on death row (in some cases, an overturned death sentence results in a sentencing retrial, and another death sentence).

+However, in 1983, three defendants were sentenced to death.
+And in 1984, seven death sentences were issued.
+This continued in 1985, with seven issued, in 1986, with another six, and in 1987, with another eight.

 A series of bills was introduced in the Assembly in 1992 to make it harder for New Jersey courts to overturn death sentence convictions, including legislation that would prevent the introduction of evidence regarding the method used for capital punishment during trials, as part of an effort to close off "another avenue for overturning death-penalty sentences".
 In May 1996, Assembly member Gary Stuhltrager criticized efforts to delay the imposition of the death penalty, saying "If you're going to have it, do it".